 If you want to cover a larger area and want to keep the cost low, you could always see if your local carpet store has any cheap roll ends.
-Make sure you choose a pure wool carpet that does not have a rubber backing as this can be harmful if eaten.
+Make sure you choose a pure wool carpet that does not have a rubber backing.

 Rabbits are very good diggers and construct elaborate systems of burrows with multiple entrances where they sleep that can go several feet underground.
 They are adept at tunneling through hard soil and chewing through tough roots that stand in their way.

 Unfortunately, it can be almost impossible to discourage this instinctive behaviour in your home and your bunny is likely to always be trying to dig at, chew through or lift up your carpet as its only natural for them to do so.

 Bitter sprays can be used to make chewing your carpet a little less appealing for your bunny.
 Unfortunately, in most cases people find that it is not a single solution and works best alongside some of the other bunny proofing.

 Its best to apply the spray directly to the areas where the damage is being caused and any other areas that look like likely targets.
 Remember to keep re-applying it as it will lose its effectiveness.

 Avoid home-made remedies that may be suggested to you such as perfume or chilly oil or soap as these can be harmful to your bunny, instead choose a recognized brand designed for bunnies.
 We would also avoid using double-sided sticky tape that could get stuck in your bunnies fur or cause problems if eaten.